drovani/rovaninet-gridsome/posts/2016/2016-10-07-A-Word-On-Validation.md

 date: 2016-10-07
 ---

 For a while, I have been battling with where validation should occur, and who is responsible for ensuring that the information in a command is good data.
-For the first layer of data validation, I am turning to the Command to validate itself &mdash; the mere application of data types is a rudimentary form of data validation, so including addition simple validation extends that basic logic.
+For the first layer of data validation, I am turning to the Command to validate itself — the mere application of data types is a rudimentary form of data validation, so including addition simple validation extends that basic logic.

 ## Simple Validation